Sea94/cover/README.md

 We put a lot of effort into making a minimal working prototype to showcase our project idea.
 We feel pumped up with what we managed to implement in just a couple of days: our first natural language phone bot, sophisticated interaction logic between applications and services, working web interface and nicely-looking mobile app mock-up (at least for us :) ).

 ## What I learned
-Voximplant, dialogflow, fluidUI, Vue.js map,
+Voximplant, dialogflow, fluidUI, Vue.js map

 ## What's next for COVER
 We participated in the hackathon mainly to share our idea with a broader community in order to attract professionals to take over the project and make it work in real life.